Psypher9/connect-csharp-sdk/docs/TransactionsApi.md

 Charge

 Charges a card represented by a card nonce or a customer's card on file.
-Your request to this endpoint must include _either_:  - A value for the `card_nonce` parameter (to charge a card nonce generated with the `SqPaymentForm`) - Values for the `customer_card_id` and `customer_id` parameters (to charge a customer's card on file)  In order for an e-commerce payment to potentially qualify for [Square chargeback protection](https://squareup.com/help/article/5394), you _must_ provide values for the following parameters in your request:  - `buyer_email_address` - At least one of `billing_address` or `shipping_address`  When this response is returned, the amount of Square's processing fee might not yet be calculated.
+Your request to this endpoint must include _either_:  - A value for the `card_nonce` parameter (to charge a card nonce generated with the `SqPaymentForm`) - Values for the `customer_card_id` and `customer_id` parameters (to charge a customer's card on file)  In order for an eCommerce payment to potentially qualify for [Square chargeback protection](https://squareup.com/help/article/5394), you _must_ provide values for the following parameters in your request:  - `buyer_email_address` - At least one of `billing_address` or `shipping_address`  When this response is returned, the amount of Square's processing fee might not yet be calculated.
 To obtain the processing fee, wait about ten seconds and call [RetrieveTransaction](#endpoint-retrievetransaction).
 See the `processing_fee_money` field of each [Tender included](#type-tender) in the transaction.

 ### Example
 ```csharp